 Self-learning systems take over accounting

-It is fascinating to see how AI technologies are becoming more advanced, with models such as ChatGPT able to take on both simple and complex financial accounting tasks.
-The days when financial accounting was considered merely a dry and monotonously repetitive activity are over.
+It is fascinating to see how AI technologies are becoming more and more advanced, with models such as ChatGPT being able to take on both simple and complex financial accounting tasks.
+Gone are the days when financial accounting was considered merely a dry and monotonously repetitive activity.

-With the introduction of AI technologies, monotonous, repetitive tasks are automated.
-This includes activities such as entering receipts, processing data and even creating reports.
+With the introduction of AI technologies, monotonous, repetitive tasks are being automated.
+This includes activities such as entering documents, processing data and even creating reports.
 The result?
-A significant time saving and an increase in efficiency.
+Significant time savings and an increase in efficiency.

 Similar effects also arise in the invoice processing process, for example.
 Modern AI systems can automatically extract information from invoices.
-They recognise IBAN numbers to carry out or check financial transactions and make manual data entry virtually superfluous.
+They recognise IBAN numbers in order to carry out or check financial transactions and virtually eliminate the need for manual data entry.

 With machine learning and AI to the new bookkeeping

-Machine-learning algorithms are also particularly important.
-Where previously the accountant's years of experience and expertise were indispensable, trained models now enter the scene.
-These models can interpret and assign information that is not explicitly noted on the invoice.
+Machine learning algorithms are particularly important here.
+Where previously the accountant's years of experience and expertise were essential, trained models are now coming onto the scene.
+These models can interpret and allocate information that is not explicitly noted on the invoice.

-Ultimately, this leads to a reorientation of the accounting sector.
-Artificial intelligence not only enables more efficient processing, but also more precise analysis and forecasting.
-The role of the accountant is thus changing from a mere data processor to a strategic analyst.
+Ultimately, this will lead to a reorganisation of the accounting sector.
+Artificial intelligence not only enables more efficient processing, but also more precise analyses and forecasts.
+The role of the accountant is thus changing from a pure data processor to a strategic analyst.